liubivi/LongDocProcessingWithLLMs/README.md

 Here's how to configure it:

-Choose App:

-Zapier should automatically have "Code by Zapier" selected.
-If not, search for and select it.
+Choose App: "Code by Zapier"

 Action Event:
 The action event should be "Run Python."

 Input Data:
 This is where you feed data into your Python script.
 You'll see several fields:
 textOriginal: This contains the original text that was sent to Gemini for translation or processing.
 textGemini: This field holds the output from the Gemini conversation.